rmln/pylatinam/trunk/pylatinam/vardoc/xmlreposit/readme.txt

-This file contains files that are used for reviewing and code writing.
+This folder contains files that are used for reviewing and code writing.